 Each of these committees has a remit to review relevant results of evaluation surveys completed by the College as well as to analyse other relevant data.
 Both are subcommittees of the Academic Council.
-Further information on the membership, terms of reference, reporting and recording arrangements of these committees can be found in Section 2 of this QA manual.
+Further information on the membership, terms of reference, reporting and recording arrangements of these committees can be found in Section 2 of this QA document.

-Examinations Boards
+Examination Boards

-Two Examinations Boards are currently in operation in the College, these are:
+Two Examination Boards are currently in operation in the College, these are:

-- (i) Applied Social Studies - (ii) Management
+- (i) Applied Social Studies/Professional Social Care - (ii) Management